 VIDEO: How The U.S. And Iran Ratcheted Up Their Long-Running Feud

-If you want to trace the history of the U.S.-Iran feud, you'd have to go back decades.
+If you want to trace the history of the U.S.-Iran feud, you would have to go back decades.
 But the roots of the most recent escalation can be found in a series of developments over the past two years.

 President Trump entered office expressing his strong opposition to the nuclear deal that Iran signed in 2015 with the U.S. and several other world powers.
 The agreement imposed strict limits on Iran's nuclear program for about a decade, and in return, the international community lifted sanctions that were squeezing Iran's economy.